 Leatherneck Classics are published in partnership with the Marine Corps Association

-Col. Joseph H. Alexander, a Marine combat veteran from Asheville, NC, is the award-winning author of six books, including Utmost Savagery.
-He helps produce military documentaries and serves as historical adviser for the National Museum of the Marine Corps.
+Col. Joseph H. Alexander, a Marine combat veteran from Asheville, NC, was the award-winning author of six books, including Utmost Savagery.
+He helped produce military documentaries and serves as historical adviser for the National Museum of the Marine Corps.
+Col. Alexander passed away on 28 September 2014.
+He was 76 years old.

 ~ Praise for Edson's Raiders ~